 Teaching children to read is a complex process, too.
 Students come to the classroom with a variety of abilities and learning styles.
-Experiences, family dynamics, and health and nutrition affect how children learn.
+Many factors affect early learning, including a child’s experiences, family dynamics, and health and nutrition.
 And those who teach reading at any level must help children of every learning style and ability acquire the skills required to comprehend text in all subject areas.
 According to the National Academies Press, “Teachers of reading are called on to prepare students to interpret complex ideas, critically analyze arguments, synthesize information from multiple sources, and use reading to build their knowledge.”

 While the traditional theory that children learn to read in the primary grades and read to learn in later years is somewhat controversial, the bottom line remains the same: Children who can read fluently will be more successful in school.

 Reading in Content Areas